Jacob-Friesen/socketio-auth/README.md

 https://developer.salesforce.com/page/Digging_Deeper_into_OAuth_2.0_on_Force.com

+__Main Flow__

 This will handle the following flow:

-- client Sends user credentials with a post to server api.
+- Client Sends user credentials with a post to server api.
-- system returns a short life token
+- System returns a short life token
-- client connects sockets
+- Client connects sockets
-- When client receives the token, it emits "authenticate" with the just received token (If system receives token too late (timeout), it will emit unauthorized)
+- Then it emits "authenticate" and passed the just received token (If system receives token too late (timeout), it will emit unauthorized)
-- System verify the token and emits "authenticated" with a new token (with a long life span)
+- System verifies the token and emits "authenticated" back to the client with a new token (with a long life span)
-- On receiving the authenticated message, client stores the just received token.
+- On receiving "authenticated", client stores the just received token for future reconnection use.

-Alternate flows:
+__Alternate flows__

 If the connection is lost, client will reconnect with the stored token and receive a refreshed one.

 If A token previous used and replaced by a new one is received by the server, it will send unauthorized.

+??????????????????????????

-If a token is about to expire, the server disconnects the socket.
+If a token is about to expire, the client should request a new one before too late.
+Otherwise server will disconnect to prevent client to remain connected..

-This forces the client to reconnect with its current token, which invalidates the token and allow the reception of a refreshed one.
+If client socket emits "logout" with its current token, server will invalidate token to prevent reuse and send back "logged_out".
+Client can then delete its token / redirect to logout or login page.

 ## Installation